swimmingly/yodrew.github.io/_pages/paper.md

 Just the costs of the repairs and simple improvements to the building and the investment in the interior structures remain.
 We can both salvage and purchase materials.
 Builders discard wood by the grove at construction sites; billions of small-diameter conifers in the National "Forests" need thinning; and civilized people abandon tons of useful stuff weekly (just stroll through nice neighborhoods the evening before their garbage day).
 We'll recover money for materials from both the savings on and proceeds from the expensive stuff in our lives, including cars.
 For permanent and structural improvements to their buildings, landlords sometimes deduct the costs of materials and labor from rent.

-Techniques of [ORDO](#other-writings/ordo), an American art of placement, are useful in arranging a space: put its entrance in a corner (multiple entrances in adjacent corners); inwardly swinging doors latch toward the corner (and vice-versa); walkways lead around, not through, rooms, and furniture settings, which are toward a room's center; a setting faces the room's most attractive feature directly and its main entrance obliquely; settings are square internally and off-square with the room; clutter is revealed and eliminated.
+Techniques of [ORDO](/other-writings/ordo), an American art of placement, are useful in arranging a space: put its entrance in a corner (multiple entrances in adjacent corners); inwardly swinging doors latch toward the corner (and vice-versa); walkways lead around, not through, rooms, and furniture settings, which are toward a room's center; a setting faces the room's most attractive feature directly and its main entrance obliquely; settings are square internally and off-square with the room; clutter is revealed and eliminated.
 As in nature, still entities are thus neatly toward the center of space and motion.

-#### Summary {#Summary}
+#### Summary

 There you have an _urban micro-village_ and the elements of Tribal Housing as they occur in one.
 It is their subsistence-scale and subsistence-function which make room for all of them to be present and to operate together.
 This is how the indigenous do it.
 And this is why, as Jean Liedloff observed, "they have a much better time than we do."
 (But enjoyment, I suppose, befits savages.
 In their pitiable ignorance, they cannot fathom the glory of our divine destiny: to martyr ourselves in non-stop, isolated servitude to the grandiose mythology of a system that, for 12,000 years, has defaulted on its relentless promises of deliverance from the very loneliness, poverty, and disease it causes.
 Alas.)
 Perhaps the most important thing to understand about TH is that it provides shelter, not living space.
 It gives protection from the elements and basic comforts.
 Otherwise, it will kick you back outside!
 Forget the lilies of the field; consider the Eskimos.
 Now, onward to _dense residence_.